AlberAquino/AlberAquino-README/README.md

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.18" (or another compatible version), and then click on the "Compile myToken.sol" button.
+Click the "Solidity Compiler" tab in the left-hand sidebar to compile the code.
+Click the "Compile myToken.sol" button after making sure the "Compiler" option is selected to "0.8.18" (or another compatible version).

-To deploy the contract, click on the "Deploy and Run Transactions" button.
-This will open a new window that allows you to deploy the contract.
-Do not forget to select the “MyToken” contract before deploying.
+Select "Deploy and Run Transactions" to start the contract deployment process.
+You can deploy the contract from a new window that will open as a result.
+Before deploying, don't forget to choose the "MyToken" contract.

-In the deployment window “Deployed Contracts”, set the parameters for the balance, mint, and burn functions.
+Set the parameters for the balance, mint, and burn functions in the "Deployed Contracts" section of the deployment window.

-To mint new tokens, input the address of the recipient and the number of tokens you want to mint and click transact.
+Enter the recipient's address and the desired quantity of new tokens, then click "transact" to start the token minting process.
-To burn tokens, input the address of the recipient and the number of tokens you want to burn and click transact.
+Enter the recipient's address and the desired number of tokens, then click "transact" to burn them.
-To see current balances of the address, input the address of the recipient and the number of tokens you want to mint and click call.
-You can also see the total supply by clicking the “totalSupply” button.
+Enter the recipient's address and the desired token production quantity, then click call to view the address's current balances.
+By selecting the "totalSupply" button, you can also view the total supply.
 # Authors
 NTCIAN Alber C Aquino
 Discord: @albercaquino
 #4427

 # license
-unlicensed
+MIT